Shelbourne Medical Clinic – Frequently Asked Questions:Click on a question to view the answer.

 When should I come to the Shelbourne Medical Clinic?

 Come to the Shelbourne Medical Clinic when you have a problem which you think needs medical attention and you don’t have a doctor or your own doctor is not available to see you.
-If you have a family doctor, it is preferable to see your doctor who know you and has your medical history.
+If you have a family doctor, it is preferable you see them as they know you and have your medical history.
 If you think you have a life threatening problem, call 911 immediately and go to the nearest hospital Emergency Department.
-When you come to the clinic, the receptionist will ask about your problem to assess its severity and urgency.
-Patients are registered in the order they arrive and are given an approximate time they will be seen.
-However, if someone comes in with an urgent or life threatening problem, this person will be given priority and will be seen immediately.
-Please tell the receptionist if you think you have an urgent or life threatening problem.
-If you think you have a life threatening problem, please go directly to emergency.
-Do not come to a walk-in clinic.
-If after being seen by the doctor a transfer to Emergency is required, the doctor will advise you to go to emergency or will call you an ambulance, as appropriate.
+When you register for an appointment with one of the doctors, the receptionist will ask about your problem to assess its severity and urgency.
+Patients are registered in the order in which they book; however, please note there may be reasons to triage someone in front of you and this will be done at the discretion of our staff.
+If you think you have a life threatening problem, please go directly to emergency..
+If after being seen by the doctor a transfer to the hospital is required, the doctor will advise you to go to emergency or will call you an ambulance, as appropriate.
 The doctor will notify the Emergency Department about the nature of your problem and will advise them that you are on your way.

 Do you have a doctor available in the medical clinic all the time?

 Yes, we have a doctor on duty during all regularly scheduled clinic hours.
 Please check the doctors’ schedule for any last minute clinic closures.
-The medical clinic is open at 8:00 a.m.
-Monday to Friday.
-We stop registering patients when our appointment spaces are fully booked.
+We stop registering patients when our same-day appointment spaces are fully booked.

 How long will I wait to see a doctor?